ghostsecurity/reaper/README.md

 # Ghost Security Reaper

 MITM HTTPS proxy for application security testing.
 Intercepts in-scope traffic, logs requests and responses to a local database, and provides a CLI for searching and inspecting captured traffic.
 Reaper is designed to be easy to use by humans and AI agents alike.
+For AI agent integration, see [Ghost Security Skills](https://github.com/ghostsecurity/skills).

 ![Demo](./docs/demo.gif)